 - Asset Allocation

-ETFs are ideal for realizing both long-term strategic asset allocation strategies, and short-term tactical responses for capturing market opportunity, and avoiding unnecessary risk.
+ETFs are ideal for realising both long-term strategic asset allocation strategies, and short-term tactical responses for capturing market opportunity, and avoiding unnecessary risk.

-This enables investors to build customized investment portfolios consistent with their financial needs, risk tolerance and investment horizon.
+This enables investors to build customised investment portfolios consistent with their financial needs, risk tolerance and investment horizon.
 It’s important to remember that diversification and asset allocation do not ensure a profit or guarantee against loss.
-Three examples of asset allocation and ETFs include: strategic asset allocation, core satellite strategies, and tactical asset allocation.
+Three examples of asset allocation and ETFs include: strategic asset allocation, core-satellite strategies, and tactical asset allocation.

 Such a strategy has the additional benefit of blending the general market risk of the core portfolio with the potentially riskier or more concentrated satellite portfolio exposures.
 This helps diversify risk as investors seek other forms of return beyond the broad market.

 Tactical Asset Allocation: In today’s ever-changing macro and geo-political environment, investors often need to make real-time adjustments to their long-term asset allocation to reflect changing views on short-term asset class performance.
 They may also wish to deviate from long-term asset allocation to take advantage of tactical, short-term opportunities provided by the market.

 ETFs provide a fast, low-cost and efficient vehicle with which to make tactical adjustments to portfolios.
 This can include tactical allocations to markets and sectors that have become more attractive.
 It might also include reducing or unwinding exposures to less

 attractive markets and sectors.
 Investors can also easily reverse these tactical moves once the opportunities and risks have run their course.